 Michael Coleman FAICD, Council representative on the AICD Board

 Michael Coleman is a Chartered Accountant.
 He retired from KPMG in 2011 after a career that included 30 years as an audit partner and practice leader, having led both Audit and Risk Management & Regulation.
 Michael is a member of the Macquarie Group and Bank boards and chairs the Audit Committees.
-He is a member of the Reserve Bank of Australia’s Audit Committee and was Chairman of ING Management Limited.
+He was Chairman of ING Management Limited.

 Peter Achterstraat AM FAICD, President

 Peter Achterstraat is the former Auditor General of NSW and a former Deputy Commissioner of Taxation with over 30 years’ experience in finance and governance.